Social Development Investment Committee

-The process of allocating funds to the agencies mobilizes some one hundred volunteers, who are organized into issues-based allocations committees.
+The process of allocating funds to the agencies mobilizes some fifty volunteers, who are organized into issues-based allocations committees.
 While sharing their knowledge of community and social development needs, they develop and evaluate Centraide’s social investments.
 The work of these committees is overseen by the Allocations and Agency Relations Committee (AARC), which makes recommendations to the Board of Directors regarding Centraide’s annual allocations to agencies.

 Focusing on communities